Trøndelag Commuter Rail: Route

 The main hub for the commuter system is Trondheim Central Station (Trondheim S).
 It also serves as coach and bus station and the terminus of the intercity trains along the Dovre and Nordland Line.
 The service runs north-eastwards through Trondheim, stopping at the stations Lademoen/Nedre Elvehavn (which serves a mixed residential and commercial area), Lilleby (which serves a residential area), Leangen and Rotvoll; the last two serve each their campus of Sør-Trøndelag University College.
-In Malvik, the line serves two stations: Vikhammer and Hommelvik.
-After entering Stjørdal, the first station is Hell, where the Meråker Line branches off from the Nordland Line.
+In Malvik Municipality, the line serves two stations: Vikhammer and Hommelvik.
+After entering Stjørdal Municipality, the first station is Hell, where the Meråker Line branches off from the Nordland Line.
 Northwards is first Trondheim Airport, Stjørdal (the main station to serve the town) and Skatval.

-After entering Levanger, the line serves the villages of Åsen, Ronglan (limited services only) and Skogn.
+After entering Levanger Municipality, the line serves the villages of Åsen, Ronglan (limited services only) and Skogn.
 The line then enters the town center, where there are two stations: Levanger Station serves the town center and bus station and HiNT Røstad serves the campus of Nord-Trøndelag University College.
-The line continues to Verdal, where it serves the suburb at Bergsgrav before the town center at Verdal.
-Inderøy is served by the village station Røra, before the line enters Steinkjer, where it serves the village of Sparbu before terminating in the town center at Steinkjer.
+The line continues to Verdal Municipality, where it serves the suburb at Bergsgrav before the town center at Verdal.
+Inderøy Municipality is served by the village station Røra, before the line enters Steinkjer Municipality, where it serves the village of Sparbu before terminating in the town center at Steinkjer.

 South of Trondheim S, both the main service and the Røros service run along the Dovre Line, stopping at Skansen, where there is transfer to the Trondheim Tramway, and Marienborg, located beside St. Olavs University Hospital.
 After Marienborg, the main service branches off along the Stavne–Leangen Line to the terminus at Lerkendal, which serves the Gløshaugen campus of the Norwegian University of Science and Technology and Lerkendal Stadion, the home ground of Rosenborg BK.

 The Røros service continues south, making two more stops within Trondheim: Selsbakk and Heimdal.
-It continues through Melhus, where it makes five stops, one in the town center at Melhus and then in the villages of Kvål, Ler, Lundamo and Hovin.
-In Midtre Gauldal, the service stops at Støren, where the Røros Line branches from the Dovre Line.
+It continues through Melhus Municipality, where it makes five stops, one in the town center at Melhus and then in the villages of Kvål, Ler, Lundamo and Hovin.
+In Midtre Gauldal Municipality, the service stops at Støren, where the Røros Line branches from the Dovre Line.
 The single daily service to Oppdal runs southwards, with an intermediate stop at Berkåk.
-The Røros service continues along the Røros Line, stopping at Singsås before entering Holtålen, where there are stops at Haltdalen and Ålen.
-The terminus is at Røros, where there is a transfer to regional rail services southwards.
+The Røros service continues along the Røros Line, stopping at Singsås before entering Holtålen Municipality, where there are stops at Haltdalen and Ålen.
+After entering Røros Municipality, its terminus is at Røros Station, where there is a transfer to regional rail services southwards.

 Mittnabotåget start at Heimdal and operate northwards via Trondheim S to Hell, where they branch off and follow the Meråker Line.
-In Stjørdal, it serves Hegra before entering Meråker, where it serves the villages at Meråker and Kopperå before reaching the Swedish border at Storlien.
-Here the services continues along the Central Line, where stops are made at Enafors, Ånn, Duved, Åre, Undersåker, Järpen, Krokom, Östersund West and Östersund Central Station.
+In Stjørdal, it serves Hegra before entering Meråker Municipality, where it serves the villages at Meråker and Kopperå before reaching the Swedish border at Storlien.
+Here the services continues along the Central Line in Sweden, where stops are made at Enafors, Ånn, Duved, Åre, Undersåker, Järpen, Krokom, Östersund West and Östersund Central Station.